mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

   view.pullback { $0.view }
 ```

-^ Here's how we can use it.
-Suppose we already have a snapshot strategy for `UIImage`'s in the `UIImage` format.
+^ For example, suppose we already have a snapshot strategy for `UIImage`'s in the `UIImage` format.
 Basically the strategy is responsible for serializing and de-serializing a `UIImage` into a PNG to be saved on disk, and it is responsible for doing a pixel-by-pixel diff on two `UIImage`s to figure out what is different about them.
-This strategy takes some actual work to implement so we aren't going to show it's implementation.
+This strategy takes some actual work to implement so we aren't going to show it's implementation, but it's pretty straightforward.

 ^ But once we have that strategy, we can derive a bunch more strategies with very little work.